matthew-ritch/oints/readme.md

 - and advertise to potential new customers via 'airdrops'.

 For instance, if Company A wants to advertise to Company B's existing customer base, they can
-- distribute CompanyAoints to CompanyBoint users
+- distribute CompanyAoints to CompanyBoint holders
 - or offer contracts to Company B's highest earning affiliate marketers